weekgoodday/TCPOSS/README.md

 ## Training
 The detailed description of the command line parameters please refer to readme_code.txt.

-For trail using mobilnet backbone and four levels of dataset, just run:
+For trail, using mobilnet backbone and four levels of dataset, just run:

 ```
-sh start.sh
+sh start_train.sh
 ```

 ## TODO List